FoalTS/foal/.github/ISSUE_TEMPLATE/2_enhancement.md

 ---
-name: Feature request
+name: Feature enhancement
-about: Suggest an idea.
+about: Suggest an enhancement to an existing feature
 title: ''
-labels: feature request
+labels: enhancement
 assignees: ''
 ---

 <!--
-If you wish to share code, please use indentation and syntax highlighting.
+If you share code:
-The easier an issue is to read, the faster you will get an answer.

 DON'T DO:
 ```